IPTV GUIDE – TELEVISION TECHNOLOGY

 This causes pictures stuttering, freezing & blank screens.
 These are generally the most reported type faults with these services.

-These type of systems need multiple applications to receive different content, many of which need frequently updating & as such as generally not suited to many homes users looking for a simple and stable service.
+These type of systems need multiple applications to receive different content, many of which need frequently updating & as such as generally not suited to many homes users looking for a simple and stable service, such as Netflix.
 Free IPTV is not comparable to Free to air Satellite - so each needs to be reviewed individually.

 Subscription based services